Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    <!-- <figure> <img src="Diagrams/DASH-Ingest.png" /> </figure> -->

 A legacy example of a media ingest protocol for the first workflow is the ingest part of the Microsoft Smooth Streaming protocol [[=MS-SSTR=]].
-This protocol connects [=live encoder=]s/[=ingest source=]s to the Microsoft Smooth Streaming server and to the Microsoft Azure cloud.
-This protocol has shown to be robust, flexible and easy to implement in [=live encoder=]s.
-In addition, it provided features for high availability and server-side redundancy.

 Interface-1 ([=CMAF Ingest=], detailed in [[#interface-1]]) improves the Smooth Streaming's ingest protocol including lessons learned over the last ten years after the initial deployment of Smooth Streaming in 2009 and several advances on signaling metadata and timed text.
 In addition, it includes support for next-generation media codecs such as [[!MPEGHEVC]] and protocols like DASH [[!MPEGDASH]] by adding explicit support for MPEG-DASH Media presentation description.

 Interface-2 (DASH/HLS Ingest) is included for ingest of media streaming presentations to a passive receiving entity that provides a pass-through functionality.
-In this case, [=manifest objects=] and other client-specific information also need to be ingested.
-In Interface-2, naming and content type identification via MIME types is important to enable direct processing and storage of the presentation.
-Interface-2 could also be used as an output format of a packager when combined with CMAF fragments.
-This way the common implementation of both interfaces can be achieved.
+In this case, [=manifest objects=] and other client-specific information also need to be ingested and updated, and segments may be deleted.

-The two interfaces are presented separately.
-This reduces the overhead of the information that needs to be signaled compared to having both interfaces combined into one, as was the case in a draft version of this document.
-Nevertheles, combining the two interfaces can be considered in many cases.
+Combining the two interfaces can be considered in many cases.
 An example of this is given at the end of the document in [[#examples]].

 Table 1 highlights some of the key differences and practical considerations of